 Arrive at 9 and plan to spend most of the day to fully enjoy all the day has to offer!
 Volunteers begin cleaning up at about 3pm in preparation for the Visitor Center closing at 3:30pm.
-A link will be provided for the September 28, 2019, Pioneer Day schedule in early September—we're still working on scheduling activities for this day!
+A link will be provided for the September 26th and 27th, 2020, Pioneer Day schedule in early September—we're still working on scheduling activities for this day!

 The Heritage Craftspeople featured each year vary, but in the past have included people who perform blacksmithing, tinsmithing, weaving and spinning, basket weaving, lace making, daguerrotype photography, using a printing press, sewing, broom making, banjo making, etc.

 Demonstrations during this annual event vary, but may include laundry, churning butter, hearth cooking, making sausage, old-fashioned games, gardening, making dyes, and other daily tasks.

 Activities are provided at stations around the museum to enhance visitor experiences and understanding of pioneer life.
 Activities vary—visitors may be able to weave on a loom, spin wool on a wheel, churn butter, grind corn or coffee, dip candles, create old-fashioned toys, and more.